aametwally/WEVOTE/README.md

 #### Abundance profiling output format:
 The abundance ouput file is a comma-seprated file that has 10 fields; from left to right, they are:
-* Taxon: taxonomy ID
+1. Taxon: taxonomy ID.
-* Count: number of reads classified to the taxon in the first field
+2. Count: number of reads classified to the taxon in the first field.
-* Superkingdom: the name of the superkingdom corresponding to the taxonomy id of the first field.
-This field is left empty if no defined superkingdom for this taxon
+3. Superkingdom: the name of the superkingdom corresponding to the taxonomy id of the first field.
+This field is left empty if no defined superkingdom for this taxon.
-* Kingdom: the name of the kingdom corresponding to the taxonomy id of the first field.
-This field is left empty if no defined kingdom for this taxon
+4. Kingdom: the name of the kingdom corresponding to the taxonomy id of the first field.
+This field is left empty if no defined kingdom for this taxon.
-* Phylum: the name of the phylum corresponding to the taxonomy id of the first field.
-This field is left empty if no defined phylum for this taxon
+5. Phylum: the name of the phylum corresponding to the taxonomy id of the first field.
+This field is left empty if no defined phylum for this taxon.
-* Class: the name of the class corresponding to the taxonomy id of the first field.
-This field is left empty if no defined class for this taxon
+6. Class: the name of the class corresponding to the taxonomy id of the first field.
+This field is left empty if no defined class for this taxon.
-* Order: the name of the order corresponding to the taxonomy id of the first field.
-This field is left empty if no defined order for this taxon
+7. Order: the name of the order corresponding to the taxonomy id of the first field.
+This field is left empty if no defined order for this taxon.
-* Family: the name of the family corresponding to the taxonomy id of the first field.
-This field is left empty if no defined family for this taxon
+8. Family: the name of the family corresponding to the taxonomy id of the first field.
+This field is left empty if no defined family for this taxon.
-* Genus: the name of the genus corresponding to the taxonomy id of the first field.
-This field is left empty if no defined genus for this taxon
+9. Genus: the name of the genus corresponding to the taxonomy id of the first field.
+This field is left empty if no defined genus for this taxon.
-* Species: the name of the species corresponding to the taxonomy id of the first field.
-This field is left empty if no defined species for this taxon
+10. Species: the name of the species corresponding to the taxonomy id of the first field.
+This field is left empty if no defined species for this taxon.

 </br></br>